 신앙과 일터 리더십.
 This course aims to help students inhabit a biblical theological vision for life in the marketplace.
 It will seek to locate an understanding of ministry in the marketplace within the wider context of God's mission, and the mission and ministry of the church in the world.
 The marketplace includes all the areas where exchange takes place including business, professions, not-for-profits, ecommerce and the church.
 Taught only in Korean.
 4 or 8 units.
+PD

-PD congregation/ministry/organization has its share of relationship difficulties.
+OD 753 One Body, Many Frustrations.
+A Systems Approach to Congregations & Conflict Management: Every congregation/ministry/organization has its share of relationship difficulties.
 Approaching such concerns as if they were the result of individual failures alone can sometimes exacerbate the problem.
 This course will help participants learn how to "think systems" in a way that creates new possibilities for responding to such challenges.
 This course is designed to help participants understand and respond more positively to the relationship difficulties that are so common to congregational and/or organizational life, including conflicts within the families of members and ministry leaders, conflicts between leaders, and conflicts between members and leadership.
 Lectures will begin with a biblical and theological vision of the church and of Christian discipleship that will help ground the effort to improve congregational/organizational relationships, then draw upon what is broadly known as a "systems approach" to describe how the key insights from a variety of systemically-oriented theories can be applied to the ministry context.
-8 units.
-PD but it is also the very matrix in which we experience heartbreak, trauma, and loss.
-While spiritual leaders often gain competency in exegesis, doctrine and speaking, they are often ill-prepared for the complexity of relational conflict.
-In this course, we explore theological dimensions of conflict, systems that host conflict, dynamics of trauma and abuse, and pathways to compassion and transformation.
 8 units.
 PD